Poo Bear: 2011: As "MDMA"

-Poo Bear occasionally goes under the "MDMA" name on some recordings.
+Boyd occasionally goes under the "MDMA" name on some recordings.
 In 2011, he appeared under the name on three songs from Lupe Fiasco's third studio album, Lasers, including the single "I Don't Wanna Care Right Now", which charted in Australia, Canada, and the United States, peaking at number 12 on the latter's Billboard Bubbling Under Hot 100 chart, alongside the non-single songs "Beautiful Lasers (2 Ways)" and "Coming Up".
 That same year, he appeared alongside Fiasco, Big Boi of Outkast, Wale, and Wiz Khalifa on Trae tha Truth's single "I'm On", the second and final single to his sixth studio album Street King (2011).

+Personal life

+Boyd moved to Hollywood in 2013.
+He married an R&B singer, Ashley Joi Sadler, in April 2016.
+The officiant to their wedding was Scott “Scooter” Braun.